 - Subscribe today!

-The importance of bumblebees can’t be overstated as pollinators for agriculture both in the field and in greenhouses.
-Unlike honey bees, they are able to forage under cold, rainy, and cloudy conditions, so it is possible to see them in all kinds of weather.
-Even in an early cold morning, you can see a bumblebee […]Read more »
+The importance of bumblebees as agricultural pollinators can’t be overstated.
+Unlike honey bees, they are able to forage in cold, rainy, and cloudy conditions, so it is possible to see them in all kinds of weather.
+Even on a cold morning you can find a bumblebee sleeping inside a flower blossom waiting for some warmth […]Read more »

 The governor of Michigan just declared a State of Emergency for our state due to record-breaking low temperatures.
-As I write this post, it’s currently -6 degrees F with a wind-chill of -30.
+As I write this post (January 2019), it’s currently -6 degrees F with a wind chill of -30.
 So worrying if our hive is overheated is really not a concern right now…quite the opposite.
-However, coming this spring, I will […]Read more »
+However, coming this […]Read more »